skokenes/Strip_Plot_Mashup/README.md

 **To Deploy:**

-Copy the "Strip_Plot" folder into the Qlik Sense Extension directory ("Qlik>Sense>Extensions").
+1) Copy the "Strip_Plot" folder into the Qlik Sense Extension directory ("Qlik>Sense>Extensions").
+2) Copy the "Strip Plot Example.qvf" file from the "app" folder into your Qlik Sense app directory ("Qlik>Sense>Apps").

 **To View Locally:**